:star2: Bhakti-Ratna Course 4 - (Registration open) :star2:

 Satyanarayana dasa with Sri Haridas Shastri

 In 1983, Satyanarayana Dasa returned to India with a deep desire to study Sanskrit and the original Vedic scriptures.
-He first moved to Tirupati, Andhra Pradesh, which is famous for the temple of Lord Venkatesvara, where he served as co-President of a temple in addition to pursuing his studies.
+He first moved to Tirupati, Andhra Pradesh, which is famous for the temple of Lord Venkateswara, where he served as co-President of a temple in addition to pursuing his studies.
 After establishing the Tirupati temple, he moved to the holy village of Vrindavan, the land of Krishna.
 In Vrindavan, Satyanarayana Dasa continued his Sanskrit studies and learned the six systems of Indian philosophy under various traditional teachers.
 In 1987 he met his guru, Sri Haridas Shastri Maharaj, one of the eminent scholars and saints of India.
 He studied the entire range of Gaudiya Vaishnava literature from Sri Haridas Shastri.
 Simultaneously, he served as the Sanskrit teacher at the Krishna-Balaram temple in Vrindavan.

 After extensive study of the Vedic scripture, Satyanarayana Dasa realized is was essential to establish a proper facility to protect this ancient knowledge.
 Therefore with the support of his guru Sri Haridas Shastri Maharaj and his family, he founded the Jiva Institute of Vedic Studies to preserve and teach this ancient wisdom.

-Release of Sri Bhakti Sandarbha
+Release of the first Bhakti Sandarbha edition

 Satyanarayana Dasa was honored by the IIT Delhi Alumni Association for his outstanding contribution to social welfare.
 Moreover, he is listed as a famous personality in the ‘Contemporary Who’s Who’ published by the Governing Board of Editors of the American Biographical Institute.
 He is a member of the Editorial Board for Bilingual Sanskrit Series of Global Scholarly Publications, U.S.A.
-In 1994 he was honored by Dr. Shankar Dayal Sharma, the President of India in for translating Jiva Gosvami’s “Tattva Sandarbha”.
-The Research and Advisory Board of the International Biographical Centre of Cambridge, England has selected Satyanarayana Dasa as one of a very limited number of individuals to receive the international accolade, “International Educator of the Year 2004”.
-In November 2012, he was awarded the Sahitya Sammana for his extraordinary contribution to the spreading of Vedic culture through literature on a national and international level.
-The president of India, Pranab Mukherjee, personally presented the award, a trophy and a certificate of honor.
+In 1994 he was honored by Dr. Shankar Dayal Sharma, the President of India for translating Jiva Gosvami’s “Tattva Sandarbha”.
+He has also contributed to a 26-volume series published by the Indian Counsel of Philosophical Research, a government of India undertaking.
+He has over 1,000 lectures on YouTube.

-2 Comments
+4 Comments

 • Music and spirituality are connected: Dr. Satyanarayana Dasa - Vrindavan Today June 28, 2015